Your Personal Data

 What is Personal Data?

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
-The processing of personal data in the UK is governed by the General Data Protection Regulation (the “GDPR”).
+The processing of personal data in the UK is governed by the General Data Protection Regulation (GDPR) and the Privacy and Electronic Communications Regulation (PECR).

 Who we are and what we need